chalianwar/federated-learning-lib/container.md

 ## Create docker container image

-Install Docker engine by following instructions from official Docker webpage: https://docs.docker.com/engine/install/
+Install Docker engine by following instructions from the official Docker webpage: https://docs.docker.com/engine/install/

 Next, use Dockerfile provided in the repository to create a container image.

 `docker build . -t ibmfl-lib`

-You can check the available container images by issues `docker images` command.
+You can check that the newly created image (ibmfl-lib) is locally available by issuing the `docker images` command.
 Next, run the newly created image in an interactive mode.

 `docker run -it ibmfl-lib /bin/bash`